 The first thing you’ll want to do is get a solid response team together.
 The people you choose will depend on the nature of the violation.
 For instance, a smaller offense at a minor regional level might require a manager or two, whereas serious legal breaches might necessitate outside legal counsel and professional assistance.

 With the right team together, begin investigating the incident.
 Start with outlining exactly what happened in detail, and get as much information about the incident as possible.

-Once you know what happened and why, take steps to resolve the issue.
-You might have to decide whether to reverse the effects of the actions that took place, and there may be consequences to deal out to those responsible.
+Once you know what happened and why to take steps to resolve the issue.
+You might have to decide whether to reverse the effects of the actions that took place, and there may be consequences to dealing with those responsible.
 In cases with serious legal ramifications, outside counsel is often recommended to make sure you follow the best possible course.